Cambridge Road Major Residential Scheme – London

-Bowman Riley Architects designed Carltonside Fold, four semi-detached family homes in Skipton for local developer, Candelisa.
+Bowman Riley designed Carltonside Fold, four semi-detached family homes in Skipton for local developer, Candelisa.
 The homes are located within a residential area on land that was formally council owned garages.

 The site had previously been granted outline planning for the principle of the development with all matters reserved.
 We submitted a new full planning application to avoid any complications that might arise later in the project.

 The site is bounded by a row of houses and a recent housing development.
 The layout of the site had to consider the overlooking distances from the existing properties.
 Access had to be maintained through the site to the area of land to the south purchased by Candelisa for a future development.
 Due to the close proximity of the land to the flood zone and the existing ground conditions, the properties had to use pile foundations.